hetalang/heta-specifications/syntax.md

 See also the [Heta tutorial](https://hetalang.github.io/#/resources/?id=lesson-2-syntax)

-The Heta code can be represented as a sequence of the statements that create and modify elements in a modeling platform.
-The parsing and interpretation of the code result in creating of static (database-like) structure representing the modeling platform, see [compilation](./compilation).
-There are many ways to write the same modeling system using Heta code.
-A developer has the freedom to make his code nice and readable.
+The Heta code represents a sequence of statements that create and modify elements in a modeling platform.
+The parsing and interpretation of the code result in the creation of a static (database-like) structure representing the modeling platform, see [compilation](./compilation).
+There are many ways to write the same modeling system using Heta code, and a developer has the freedom to make their code more organized and readable.

-## Action statement
+## Action Statement

-1. The action statements are divided by semicolons.
-The line breaks between and inside statements do not matter for interpretation.
-They can be used for code decoration.
+1. Action statements are separated by semicolons, and line breaks within and between statements do not affect interpretation; they can be used for code formatting.
     ```heta
     <statement one>; <statement two>;
     <statement
         three>;
     ...
     ```

-1. The action statement consists of a dictionary part and a set of shortened properties.
-The parts have the following priority rule: the subsequent part has a higher priority.
-List of part types are:
+1. An action statement consists of a dictionary part and a set of shortened properties.
+The parts follow a priority rule, where the subsequent part has a higher priority.
+The list of part types includes:

     - Dictionary
     - Index